 Register of Deeds

 We are able to process documents and vital records applications received through the mail.
-All correspondence including documents to be recorded, vital records to be filed and applications for purchase of vital records or documents can be mailed to our main office at 1010 56th Street, Kenosha, WI 53140
+All correspondence, including documents to be recorded, vital records to be filed and applications for purchase of vital records or documents can be mailed to our main office: The Register of Deeds, 1010 56th Street, Kenosha, WI 53140

 The office of Register of Deeds is to provide prompt, courteous and responsive service to our customers; to achieve accurate, up-to-date maintenance of records; and to provide continuous personal growth opportunities for staff and department head to continue to succeed in handling the department’s expanding responsibility to the public we serve.

-About the office of Register of Deeds
+About the Office of Register of Deeds